olliegardner/seminar-roulette/timelog.md

 - _1.5 hour_ Added filters and sort by button to search page.
 - _0.5 hour_ Fixed seminars not loading when logged out.
 - _0.5 hour_ Added permissions to backend views.

+### 31 Jan 2021

+- _2.5 hour_ Implemented a dark theme colour palette and the option to switch between light and dark theme.
+- _0.5 hour_ Added unit test for toggling between light and dark theme.

+## Week 16